 The following definitions apply to the Plan.

-Approved Preventive drugs – means drugs designated by the Plan that can help keep you from developing a health condition.
+Approved Preventive drugs – means drugs identified as ACA PV in the Covered Medication Search.
 Preventive drugs may help you maintain your quality of life and avoid expensive treatment for illness and disease.
 For more information, see “Approved Preventive Drugs.”

-Brand-Name Non-Preferred drugs – means brand-name drugs identified as Brand-Name Non-Preferred in the Covered Medication Search.
+Brand-Name Non-Preferred drugs – means brand-name drugs identified as Tier 4 in the Covered Medication Search.

-Brand-Name Preferred drugs – means brand-name drugs identified as Brand-Name Preferred on the Coverage Tiers (Formulary).
+Brand-Name Preferred drugs – means brand-name drugs identified as Tier 3 in the Covered Medication Search.

 Combined Medical/Prescription Out-of-Pocket Limit – see "Annual Out-of-Pocket Limits" in the Medical Plan section.